cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 $ pyenv virtualenv 3.7.4 ENV3
 $ pyenv virtualenv 2.7.16 ENV2
 ```
+To automatically access them from your shell we integrate them into bash

-Next, make sure that on Linux you add to the `.bashrc` file and on macOS to the
+by editing the bash configuration files.
+Make sure that on Linux you add
+to the `~/.bashrc` file and on macOS to the file `~/.bash_profile`.
-file `.bash_profile`

 ```
 export PYENV_ROOT="$HOME/.pyenv"